SEA-ME-Team6/app-ipi/fidl/README.md

   Therefore, each application does not contain any code related to SOME/IP binding.
 Instead, shared libraries related to binding are created in the top-level CMakeLists.txt file.

-## Service
-In this project, there is following services

-- Gear
-- Light
-- Moving
-- RPM
-- Battery

-You have to write .fidl & .fdepl for each services.

 ## Reference
 [Welcome to the CommonAPI C++ wiki!](https://github.com/COVESA/capicxx-core-tools/wiki) [GENIVI CommonAPI](https://medium.com/@aytackahveci93/introduction-to-genivi-commonapi-640472f468e)